silastittes/gpfreqs/README.md

 FLAGS:
     -f               Returns reference allele frequency rather than ref alt counts.
-    -g               For use when the vcf is compressed with the standard gzip.
     -h, --help       Print help information
     -V, --version    Print version information